 In Section 2 we review related work, including the integrity definitions of Clarkson and Schneider and the CH-IMP framework.
 In Section 3 we show that definitions based on conditional mutual information can be rewritten in terms of mutual information, and can therefore be calculated more easily.
 In Section 4 we extend the CH-IMP semantics to calculate quantitative integrity for imperative programs.
-We implement this semantics and give some example programs in Section 5.
-Finally, we conclude in Section 6.
+We implement this semantics and give an example program in Section 5.
+In Section 6 we extend the semantics to model both integrity and secrecy in a single framework and give some more examples.
+In Section 7 we look at Clarkson and Schneider's definitions of program integrity, and in Section 8 we propose a new definition of program integrity for probabilistic specifications.
+Finally, we conclude in Section 9.

-Our tool and a number of example programs are available on our website [14].
+Our tool and a number of example programs are available on our website [15].